kammitama5/kammitama5.github.io/_posts/2022-08-05-Friday-August-5th.md

 In actuality,
-our representation looks something like conditional cases that depend on whether we have reached a capacity bound or not, based on a starting position for our random walk.
+our representation looks something like conditional cases that depend on whether we have reached our threshold of a capacity bound or not, based on a starting position for our random walk.
+So we find a probability of reaching this threshold.
 We also notice that even when we hit capacity, this is not the end of our random walk, as channels can go from a state of saturation to having liquidity.